tck199732/spirit2024-scripts/README.md

 ```

 ### 4. analysis
-- further analysis can be done on the merged files, see [`neutronAna`](./scratch/neutronAna/) and [`workdir/macros`](./scratch/workdir/macros/).

-- There are a few python/jupyter files, I generated a conda env using the [`./environement.yml](./environment.yml), i.e. `conda env create -f ./environement.yml --prefix ./env`.
-However, do not add ROOT in environment since for some reason it conflicts root in the machine.

-## TLDR
-For super fast instruction, see [`./scratch/merger/howtomerge.txt`](./scratch/merger/howtomerge.txt)
+Further analysis can be done on the merged files, see [`neutronAna`](./scratch/neutronAna/macros).
+The most useful one is `shadowAna.C` which analyzes the hit in all detectors.
+A list of useful runs can be found in the bash scripts `runShadowCounts.sh`.
+To get the 1D spectra for the shadows of specific modules, check the jupyter notebook in the directory `plottings`.
+To use them, simply source root installation and then activate your python environment.